Edwardsville Amazon warehouse collapse

-Following the collapse, Amazon was scrutinized for its handling of the event.
-Criticism was aimed at Jeff Bezos for attending a Blue Origin launch instead of addressing the collapse in Edwardsville, at Amazon as a company for improperly communicating and handling the expected severe weather, and at the firms that built DLI4 for allegedly not building the warehouse up to building code.
-When DLI4 was rebuilt and reopened in 2024, neither it nor any other facility in the commercial district it was located in had any storm shelters, nor was the new structure of DLI4 built to withstand the extreme winds that the initial tornado produced.
+The Edwardsville tornado was part of a large late-season tornado outbreak across the central and southern United States, which caused over 80 deaths in total.
+A separate tornado in the outbreak destroyed a similarly-constructed industrial building in Mayfield, Kentucky.
+When the DLI4 facility was rebuilt and reopened in 2024, neither it nor any other facility in the commercial district it was located in had any storm shelters, nor was the new structure of DLI4 built to withstand the extreme winds that the initial tornado produced.